Creating a new Op: Python implementation¶

 __props__, two ops will be equal if they have the same values for all the properties listed in

 __hash__()automatically generated from

 __props__, two ops will be have the same hash if they have the same values for all the properties listed in

 __props__will also generate a suitable

 __str__()for your op.
 This requires development version after September 1st, 2014 or version 0.7.

-infer_shape()method allows an Op to infer the shape of its output variables without actually computing them.
+infer_shape()method allows to infer the shape of the op output variables, without actually computing the outputs.
 It takes as input

 i1_shape, …) which are the shape of the op input Variables.